-Tibet Mount Kailash Pilgrimage Tour starts from Kathmandu to Nepal – China border.
+Tibet Mount Kailash Pilgrimage Tour starts from Kathmandu (1400 m), Nepal to China border.
 Mt.
-Kailash lies in the Northern region of Himalayas, high on the remote western Tibetan plateau.
+Kailash (6638 m) lies on the remote western Tibetan plateau.
 It is a holy mountain for Hindu and Buddhist people.
-Many Hindu, Buddhist and Jain people around the world visit this holy mountain.

 Our representative will come to receive you at the airport and will escort you to the hotels where you can get fresh and rest for some time.
 After that you will be given an orientation class about the trekking and the itinerary.
 You can explore the streets of Thamel if you want to.
 You will be spending the night in the hotel.